0xPolygonMiden/miden-base/docs/architecture/notes.md

 # Note

-> The medium through which [Accounts](accounts.md) communicate in the Miden protocol
+> The medium through which [Accounts](accounts.md) communicate in the Miden protocol.

 ## What is the purpose of a note?